Aeonax/terrazine/README.md

 - [ ] Request

 ### Meditate
+- [ ] builder structure... another possibility to split it?
 - [ ] from
 - [ ] join !!!
-- [ ] where !!!!!!
+- [x] where !!!!!!
 Supporting rails like syntax with hash?
 - [ ] supporting another databases

 ## Contact